Low Carb Chocolate Chip Cookies

 - Preheat the oven to 170 C/338 F Fan forced and line 2 large baking trays with baking paper

 - Combine the dry ingredients and ensure the baking powder is well dispersed.
-Add the dry ingredients and the egg to the butter mixture, stirring until well combined.
-Gently fold through the choc chips and allow the dough to sit for 5 minutes.
+Whisk the egg into the butter mixture.
+Add the butter mixture to the dry ingredients and stir until well combined.
+Make sure cookie dough is cool enough to gently fold through the choc chips.
+Allow the dough to sit for 5 minutes.

 - Bake for 10-14 minutes or until cookies have browned slightly and are cooked through.
 You may need to rotate or turn the tray if the cookies aren't cooking evenly.
 Bake for less time for a softer cookie and more time for a crisper cookie.

-- Allow cookies to cool on the try and then move them to a cooling rack until they crispen up.
+- Allow cookies to cool completely on the baking tray and then move them to a cooling rack and leave until they crispen up.